 Someone went to a great deal of trouble to fool potential buyers of these costume jewelry fakes and succeeded.
 While I can’t tell you how often this deliberate type of fraudulent activity occurs on the internet, I can tell you that much of the costume jewelry I look at online is misrepresented.
 As a result, countless buyers are purchasing vintage costume jewelry that is not what the seller claims it is.

-This article is the first in a new series I’m launching to help you become a more informed consumer.
+I've launched this six-part series to help you become a more informed consumer.
 Yes, you should buy what you like.
 But I want to point out some of the pitfalls you may encounter online, so you’ll know what questions to ask before making purchasing decisions.
-Stay tuned!
+Read the next articles: